-127 (and Counting) Black Friday and Cyber Monday Sales to Shop This Weekend
+130 (and Counting) Black Friday and Cyber Monday Sales to Shop This Weekend

 HiMirror: Save up to $60 on your HiMirror from November 6th to December 31st.

-Huda Beauty: Get all three highlighting palettes for $60, Lash & Lip bundles for only $75, Lash bundles for $100, or Lip bundles for only $110.
-All available only on the Huda Beauty website.

-Indie Lee: Enjoy a buy one, get one free sale going on from Black Friday through Cyber Monday.
+Indie Lee: When you buy one Jasmine Ylang Ylang Nutrient Oil you’ll receive a complimentary Jasmin Ylang Ylang ($28) Bath Soak from Black Friday through Cyber Monday.

 Jack Rogers: Take up to 60% off a huge selection of Jacks, sandals, flats, booties, and accessories from Monday (11/20) to Sunday (11/26).